 Although many banking leaders believe there will always be a need for physical facilities, the numbers of locations will be consolidating as more and more traditional banking transactions go digital.

 “Branch consolidation will continue to occur as a result of continued acceptance of digital banking tools including mobile and online banking applications.
 The need to visit your bank for daily transactions will continue to decrease resulting in consolidation of smaller less effective branches.
+However banks may continue to invest in dense markets from an infrastructure standpoint to maintain a presence and personal interaction with key customers or to offer new products,” said A.J.
+Moyer, president and CEO of C3 Bank.

 The traditional daily banking needs of both individuals and businesses are moving toward digital as consumers accept digital as the new standard in banking.
 This frees up bank branches to focus on their customers’ more advanced financial questions.